cortexlabs/cortex/examples/sklearn/iris-classifier/README.md

 ## Define a deployment

+Create a `cortex.yaml` file and add the configuration below.
 A `deployment` specifies a set of resources that are deployed together.
-An `api` makes our implementation available as a web service that can serve real-time predictions.
-Cortex will configure your `deployment` and your `api` according to the instructions passed to it via a `cortex.yaml` configuration file.
-Create the following `cortex.yaml` to deploy the implementation specified in `predictor.py`:
+An `api` a runtime for inference and makes our `predictor.py` implementation available as a web service that can serve real-time predictions:

 ```yaml
 # cortex.yaml